seanblanchfield/blog/current/_posts/2023-05-12-bridge-networking-in-lxd.md

 sudo iptables -I DOCKER-USER -i br0 -o br0 -j ACCEPT
 ```

-To make this survive reboots, I needed to create a script that runs after docker has started (i.e., after docker has created the `DOCKER-USER` iptables chain.
+To make this survive reboots, I needed to create a script that runs after docker has started (i.e., after docker has created the `DOCKER-USER` iptables chain).

 Create a script at `/usr/local/bin/post-docker.sh`: